Best 4K Monitors for Programming in 2026

 | Color | DCI-P3 98%, Delta E < 2 factory calibrated |

 The Dell UltraSharp U2723QE is the monitor most professional developers I know actually use.
 One cable connects your laptop to the monitor, and the monitor connects to ethernet and all your peripherals.
-It’s the Swiss Army knife of coding monitors.
-I’ve used this at client offices and it’s noticeably better than my LG in color consistency across the panel.
-The anti-glare coating is the best in class.
+It’s the Swiss Army knife of coding displays.
+I’ve used it at client offices and it’s noticeably better than my LG in color consistency across the panel, and the IPS Black panel deepens blacks for a real contrast bump.
+The anti-glare coating is the best in this class.

-The real selling point isn’t the panel.
-It’s the hub.
-Four USB-A ports, ethernet, and DisplayPort out for daisy-chaining a second monitor.
+The real selling point isn’t the panel, it’s the hub.
+Four USB-A ports, ethernet, and DisplayPort Out for daisy-chaining a second monitor.
 You plug one USB-C cable into your laptop and your entire desk is connected.
-For developers who move between a desktop and a laptop, this monitor turns “docking” from a five-cable ritual into a one-second plug.
+For developers who move between a desktop and a laptop, this turns docking from a five-cable ritual into a one-second plug.
+If you run two screens, pair it with the right cabling from my HDMI splitters for dual monitors guide.

 | Spec | Detail |